Centers and Offices

-- Committee Chairman Marsha Eldridge, associate director of financial aid, reviews grades at the end of the fall semester for students who have been placed on probation.
+- Committee Chairman Marsha Eldridge, associate director of financial aid, reviews grades at the end of the fall semester for students that have been placed on probation.
 If the student fails to meet the conditions of the appeal, then financial aid is terminated.
-If the graduate student completes all courses with a “B” or better, then financial aid eligibility is continued.
+If the student completes all courses with a “C” or better for undergraduate, then financial aid eligibility is continued.

 Financial Aid Suspension

 If an appeal is denied, the student will be placed on financial aid suspension and will not receive financial aid.
-To regain financial aid eligibility, the student will need to attempt and complete, at his/her own expense, the same number of hours attempted before aid was suspended at Our Lady of the Lake University.
-The graduate student must attempt these credit hours at Our Lady of the Lake University and complete all courses attempted with a “B” or better in order for financial aid to be reinstated at OLLU.
+To regain financial aid eligibility, the student will need to attempt and complete, at his/her own expense, the same number of hours attempted before our aid was suspended at Our Lady of the Lake University.
+The student must attempt these credit hours at Our Lady of the Lake University and complete all courses attempted with a “C” or better for undergraduate students in order for financial aid to be reinstated at OLLU.

-Effective fall 2012, per federal regulations (34 CFR Section 668.2) repeated coursework that falls under the following conditions cannot be included in a student’s enrollment status for Federal Aid eligibility.
-This regulation also includes federal, state and institutional funding.
+Effective fall 2012, per federal regulations (34 CFR Section 668.2), repeated coursework that falls under the following conditions cannot be included in a student’s enrollment status for Federal Aid eligibility.
+This regulation will also include federal, state and institutional funding.

 - Repeating a previously passed course more than once.
-A course is considered passed if the student receives a grade of C or better.
+A course is considered passed if the student receives a grade of D or better.